jazzband/django-pipeline/docs/compilers.rst

 Stylus compiler
 ===============

-The Stylus compiler use `Stylus <http://learnboost.github.com/stylus/>` to compile your stylesheets.
+The Stylus compiler uses `Stylus <http://learnboost.github.com/stylus/>` to compile your stylesheets.

 To use it add this to your ``PIPELINE_COMPILERS`` ::